Evgeny81/React-Native-TechRedux/README.md

 Action -> Reducer -> State

-Action - an plain JS object that tells the reducer how to change its data.
+Action - a plain JS object that tells the reducer how to change its data.
 Requirement: must have type property.
 Action creator - js function, that returns an action.

 Reducer - a function that returns (produces) some data.
 In other words, returns application state.